 Diplodocus in the Amazon

-At the end of the 19th century a Letter in Journal of Science recorded the following incredible events: “…the Brazilian Minister at La Paz, Bolivia, has remitted to the Minister of Foreign Affairs in Rio photographs of drawings of an extraordinary Saurian killed on the Beni after receiving thirty-six balls.
+At the end of the 19th century a Letter in Scientific American recorded the following incredible events: “…the Brazilian Minister at La Paz, Bolivia, has remitted to the Minister of Foreign Affairs in Rio photographs of drawings of an extraordinary Saurian killed on the Beni after receiving thirty-six balls.
 By order of the President of Bolivia the dried body, which had been preserved at Asuncion, was sent to La Paz.
 It is 12 metres long from snout to point of the tail, which latter is flattened.
 Besides the anterior head, it has, 4 metres behind, two small but completely formed heads rising from the back.
 All three have much resemblance to the head of a dog.
 The legs are short, and end in formidable claws.
 The legs, belly, and lower part of the throat appear defended by a kind of scale armour, and all the back is protected by a still thicker and double cuirass, starting from behind the ears of the anterior head, and continuing to the tail.
 The neck is long, and the belly large and almost dragging on the ground.
 Professor Gilveti, who examined the beast, thinks it is not a monster, but a member of a rare or almost lost species, as the Indians in some parts of Bolivia use small earthen vases of identical shape, and probably copied from Nature.”
-(Axon, William, “A Bolivian Saurian,” Journal of Science, London, Volume 5, June 1883, p.
-368.)
+(Anonymous, “A Bolivian Saurian,” Scientific American, London, Vol. 49, No. 1, July 7, 1883, p.
+3.)

 One of the odd things about this report is that the saurian creature had multiple heads.
 It is not difficult to find examples of snakes and even turtles surviving today with multiple heads (a condition called polycephaly).
 A two-headed lizard-like reptile with a long neck and tail was discovered fossilized in China.
 The specimen comes from Cretaceous rocks in the Yixian Formation in the northeast.
 The birth of a two-headed bearded dragon lizard in California made national news.
 Perhaps creatures like these gave rise to the legends of multi-headed dragons which come, not just from South America, but all around the world.
 The Editors of Journal of Science followed up the remarkable article mentioned above with further analysis of the Bolivian creature, mentioning especially the oddly mammalian “fox-like” ears it possessed.
 (Editors, “The Bolivian Monster,” Journal of Science, London, Volume 7, April 1885, pp. 195-201.)